CENG501-Projects/CENG501-Fall2024/FilizPektas/Readme.md

 ### **6.1.
 Splitter network(Θ)**

-* The goal is to maximize loss on hard instances while minimizing loss on the validation set to enhance generalization by accurately predicting the label pair (ğ‘¥,ğ‘¦).
+* The goal is to maximize loss on hard instances while minimizing loss on the validation set to enhance generalization by accurately predicting the label pair (𝑥,𝑦).

   ![A close-up of a math problemDescription automatically generated](https://github.com/Sinasi3/Sinasi3/blob/main/12.png?raw=true)